Financial Terms

 The acquisition may include the purchase of all of the target company's shares or only a portion sufficient to obtain majority control.

-A joint venture is a temporary cooperation between two (or more) companies to carry out a common project.
-Each company retains its independence, but together they create a separate entity dedicated to a specific objective.
-Unlike a merger or acquisition, a joint venture does not mean a complete merger of operations or assets.
-The partners share the risks, benefits and resources needed for the project.
+A joint venture is a temporary collaboration between two (or more) companies to carry out a joint project.
+Each company retains its independence, but together they create a separate entity dedicated to a specific purpose.
+Unlike a merger or acquisition, a joint venture does not involve a complete merger of operations or assets.
+The partners share the risks, benefits, and resources required for the project.

-Example : The joint venture between Sony and Ericsson gave birth to Sony Ericsson, a manufacturer of mobile phones.
+• Example : The joint venture between Sony and Ericsson created Sony Ericsson, a mobile phone manufacturer.
 This cooperation aimed to combine Sony's expertise in consumer electronics with Ericsson's expertise in telecommunications.

-These three concepts – merger, acquisition and joint venture – offer different solutions for companies looking to grow, diversify or improve their market position.
-The choice between these strategies depends on the specific objectives of each company, its size, and the possible synergies with its partners or targets.
+These three concepts—merger, acquisition, and joint venture—offer different solutions for companies seeking to grow, diversify, or improve their market position.
+The choice between these strategies depends on each company's specific objectives, its size, and the potential synergies with its partners or targets.